sepastian/relight-docker/README.md

 python -m http.server
 ```

 Open `http://localhost:8000` in a browser.
+You should see an image similar to the screenshot at the top of this site.
-Firefox in Linux may not be able to display the results, use Chrome instead.
+Note: Firefox in Linux may not be able to display the results, use Chrome instead.

 ## Options